huseyinyilmaz/django-numerics/doc/source/index.rst

        url(r'^numerics/', include(djangonumerics.urls)),
    )

 4) Register some endpoints for your dashboard.
-For instance following code adds number of current users as an endpoint.
+For instance following code adds number of users as an endpoint.

 .. code-block:: python

     from djangonumerics import NumberResponse
     from djangonumerics import register

     def total_users(user):
         """Return total number of users."""
         user_count = User.objects.filter(is_active=True).count()
         return NumberResponse(user_count, 'Total number of users')

     # register endpoint to django-numerics
     register('total-users', total_users, NumberResponse)

-In this case, registered endpoint does not have user specific info.
-User specific info could be provided by using user argument of endpoint function.

 After endpoint registration, open http://localhost:8000/numerics to see list of endpoints for current user.
-You will also find instructions about how to integrate those endpoints on that page.
+You will also find instructions about how to integrate those endpoints.
 When you open the url, make sure that you are logged in with a user.
 If there is no logged in user, you will get a 404.
-This behivour can be changed by providing a new permission function.
+This behavior can be changed by providing a new permission function.
 See permission section for more information.

 django-numerics settings
 ========================